Cuppixx/PandaTime_Take-A-Break/README.md

 1. Download the plugin as a zip file
 2. Create an `addons` directory in your Godot project
-3. Inside of the `addons` directory create an `koala_time` directory
+3. Inside of the `addons` directory create an panda_time` directory
-4. Copy/Paste all files from the zip's `addons/koala_time` directory into the equivalent projects folder
+4. Copy/Paste all files from the zip's `addons/panda_time` directory into the equivalent projects folder
 5. Enable the plugin in `Project Settings | Plugins`

 Your Godot directory structure should look like this: